nabto/nabto-embedded-sdk/README.md

 ../_install/bin/embedded_unit_test -p
 ```

-If the build was successful but unit tests was not build, an example application can be run to validate the Embedded SDK can run.
+If the build was successful but unit tests was not built, an example application can be run to validate the Embedded SDK can run.

 ### Building for Embedded Systems